devcode1981/File-Provider-Storage/doc/prepare.md

 sudo npm install -g phantomjs
 ```

-The following `bundle config` options are recommended befre you run `gdk install` in order to avoid problems with the embedded libraries inside nokogiri:
+The following `bundle config` options are recommended before you run `gdk install` in order to avoid problems with the embedded libraries inside nokogiri:

 ```
 bundle config build.nokogiri "--use-system-libraries" --global